Why Jeeps Rule

 Make no mistake, a Jeep’s rudimentary character is partially on purpose as the Jeep Wrangler is easily the most modified and accessorized automobile in America and around the world.
 Nearly every part – from the seats to the roof – can be customized, swapped out, updated or fitted with better bits.
 And don’t forget the easiest and most important accessory: those Jeep window stickers letting the world know what a true enthusiast you are.

 Of course, if you’re not the type who wants to spend your free weekends accessorizing your ride, you could just get your Jeep on Fair, ensuring that you’re always free to turn it in and get an entirely different one with a totally new set of features.
-In fact, getting a Jeep on Fair just got a lot simpler—especially if you live in Southern California.
-Thanks to a partnership with Shaver Chrysler Dodge Jeep Ram, Fair is able to provide a steady supply of pre-owned Jeep Wranglers in endless colors and configurations—from basic models to the more intense Rubicon off-roaders.
 Best yet, you’re not tied to the same one for years on end as you would be with a lease or loan.
 With Fair, you make a simple Start Payment, refundable security deposit and your first month's payment to reserve your vehicle.
 Then you just make your monthly payments for as long as you want to drive your Jeep, and turn it in whenever you want.
 There’s no long-term commitment or even physical paperwork.
-Your Fair Jeep even comes with a limited warranty, roadside assistance, routine maintenance, and optional insurance.
+Your Fair Jeep even comes with a limited warranty, roadside assistance and routine maintenance.
 Your Jeep is exclusively yours for as long as you want it.